 Areas of expertise

-Helen has carried out trials of the 3D-Var assimilation of Doppler radial winds in the UK4.
+Helen has also carried out trials of the 3D-Var assimilation of Doppler radial winds in the Met Office Numerical Weather Prediction models.
 Doppler radar measurements are currently available at four radar stations in the South of the UK (Chenies, Clee Hill, Cobbacombe and Dean Hill) and two radar stations in Scotland (Drium-A-Starraig and Hill of Dudwick).
-They provide radial wind observations out to a maximum radius of 100 km at various elevations (the exact elevations vary with radar station, but they are all between 1 and 9 degrees).
-Observations are provided every 1 degree azimuthally and every 600-metre radially, every 5 minutes, and thus give radial wind measurements with high spatial and temporal resolution.
+They provide radial wind observations out to a maximum radius of 100 km at various elevations (the exact elevations vary with radar station, but they are all between one and nine degrees).
+Observations are provided every one degree azimuthally and every 600-metre radially, every five minutes, and thus give radial wind measurements with high spatial and temporal resolution.
 It is hoped that assimilation of this data will improve the local representation of wind velocity and therefore also the location of convergence/divergence and hence of local rain features, and it is thus very important for high-resolution nowcasting and short-range forecasting.
-The trialling Helen carried out, with assimilation of the data once every 3 hours and thinned to the UM grid (4 km), has shown an overall neutral impact in forecast skill, but, importantly, an improvement in precipitation location.
+The trialling Helen carried out, with assimilation of the data once every three hours and thinned to the Unified Model grid (4 km), has shown an overall neutral impact in forecast skill, but, importantly, an improvement in precipitation location.

 Helen previously worked on the 4D-Var assimilation of radar-derived instantaneous precipitation rates.
 Accurate knowledge of the location and rate of precipitation is essential for flood prediction.
 Met Office radar data provides high-resolution (5 km resolution every 15 minutes, and now 2 and 1 km resolutions every five minutes) precipitation-rate data covering the entire UK.
 At present radar precipitation rates are incorporated into the model by latent-heat nudging, rather than being assimilated directly with 4D-Var.
 By assimilating the precipitation data into the model using 4D-Var, a better analysis of the state of the atmosphere should be obtained, as other model variables adjust to the measured rainfall rates.
 The study Helen carried out involving different cases with diverse synoptic conditions suggested that 4D-Var precipitation assimilation in its current state provides an improvement over latent-heat nudging of precipitation data when there is predominantly large-scale precipitation.
 Latent-heat nudging remains superior in the largely convective situations.
 This is true both for the location of the precipitation and the average precipitation rate.